Resources for Training Directors

 - Under exceptional circumstances, which can include providing accommodations for a trainee with disabilities, it is possible to request additional training-related expenses.
 Consultation with NLM program staff in advance of such requests is required.
 Unless an applicant receives advance permission to do so, no exceptional expenses should be included in a submitted budget.

-- Predocs & Postdocs: $2,000 per trainee will be provided based on availability of funds.
+- Predocs & Postdocs: Up to $2,000 per trainee may be requested and will be provided based on availability of funds.
 All FTTP trainees are required to attend the annual NLM Informatics Training Conference.

 NLM Short Term Trainee Position (STTP) slots are awarded for recruitment of individuals from diverse backgrounds, and women.
 Their purpose is to supplement initiatives the training program already has in place to increase diversity.
 The short-term trainee may be an undergraduate or graduate student, PhD, physician or veterinarian with an interest in a career in biomedical informatics or biomedical data sciences.

 - Individuals from under-represented racial and ethnic groups: Black or African-American, Native Americans and Alaskan Indians, Hispanic, Hawaiian Native or Pacific Islander, or from groups determined to be underrepresented by the institution;

 - Individuals with disabilities, who are defined as those with a physical or mental impairment that substantially limits one or more major life activities;

 - Individuals from disadvantaged backgrounds may come from (1) a family with an annual income below established low-income thresholds, or (2) a socio-cultural environment (such as found in some rural or inner-city areas) that inhibited their ability to obtain knowledge skills and abilities for a research career.
 The latter case applies only to high school or undergraduate students;